iamukasa/KSL/BLOG.md

 July 2016 I met Hudson, a brilliant deaf developer who had just built an app to teach his deaf community sexual health.
 We became fast friends.Since then my circle of deaf friends and acquaintances only grew.
 I even got a sign name.In the deaf community its easier to assign someone a sign from a unique characteristic rather than finger spelling their name every time.
-But there was a problem, for a long time I couldn't communicate well enough with this growing circle of deaf friends ans acquaitances,I had not learned sign language.
+But there was a problem, for a long time I could not communicate well enough with this growing circle of deaf friends ans acquaintances,I had not learned sign language.

 Conversations with Hudson and his also deaf co founder,Alfred were first interceded by the sign language interpreters they had assign ed for meetings.
-Hudson's  app and sophie bot were funded under the same the program so we had a lot of those.Our conversations grew to typing texts on each of our phones notes or messaging app.I was guilty of distracting him from paying attention to his intepreter in a couple of confrences and events.
+Hudson's  app and sophie bot were funded under the same the program so we had a lot of those.Our conversations grew to typing texts on each of our phones notes or messaging app.I was guilty of distracting him from paying attention to his interpreter in a couple of conferences and events.
 Soon we developed a crude list of gestures we both understood.These are known in the deaf community as "Village sign language".

 Interactions with the deaf community only grew  after that.
 May last year at Microsoft's Build conference, on a special keynote session queue on the side , a crew of deaf devs joined us and I ached to introduce myself and show off my sign name.Lucky they had an interpreter, and he helped.
 June last year after an event in coastal Kenya, Hudson had me tag along and gate crash  his friends beauty pageant.
 She was the reigning queen of the pageant and was deaf too.
 We all went out for drinks later but I couldnt fully participate in the conversation.All I knew was how to finger spell "GIF", my sign name and how to say "hi".
-October last year at a conference I  help organise, Droidcon Kenya, we had two deaf developers in attendance and they brought in two sign language intepreters .It was clear the universe wanted me to learn sign language.
+October last year at a conference I  help organise, Droidcon Kenya, we had two deaf developers in attendance and they brought in two sign language interpreters .It was clear the universe wanted me to learn sign language.

 Proud to say I am now fluent at finger spelling the Kenyan Sign Language alphabet, and I intentionally pick up a word a day.
 I know this learning curve isn't a solve everyone who wants to communicate better with deaf friends, family , workmates and acquaintances.We could use the advances ai technology has given us to build a tool to make this easier.
 Late last year Hudson , the brilliant dev he is, published an app to teach hearing guys sign language and that gave me the intuition for the right tool.
-What if we could build an image classifier sign language intepreter?
+What if we could build an image classifier sign language interpreter?
 What if we could build one end to end translation model for sign language just using photos of people signing?
 This blog investigates that.

-## Image Classifier for the Kenyan sign Language Intepreter
+## Image Classifier for the Kenyan sign Language Interpreter
 The idea is to build a single an image classifier that recognises sign language not only by looking at photos of fingers,but through a real life feed webcam or phone camera.
 Just like a human eye would.
 Here is a step by step  by step guide , explaining my process through the problem :